yWorks/yfiles-for-html-demos/demos/showcase/largegraphaggregation/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/showcase/largegraphaggregation/).

-This demo shows how to use the smart [NodeAggregation](https://docs.yworks.com/yfileshtml/#/api/NodeAggregation) algorithm for drill down exploration of a large graph.
+This demo shows how to use the smart [NodeAggregation](https://docs.yworks.com/yfileshtml/#/api/NodeAggregation) algorithm for drill-down exploration of a large graph.

-The [NodeAggregation](https://docs.yworks.com/yfileshtml/#/api/NodeAggregation) algorithms consolidates nodes of a graph and thus creates cluster of nodes based on user-specified constraints.
+The [NodeAggregation](https://docs.yworks.com/yfileshtml/#/api/NodeAggregation) algorithm consolidates nodes of a graph and thus creates clusters of nodes based on user-specified constraints.

 The demo shows aggregated nodes in a gray style, while original nodes of the data are represented as colored nodes.